Back

 But it’s best if you can avoid losing your wallet in the first place so that you don’t have to deal with the stress of trying to recover lost crypto.

-5. Use Address Whitelisting
+5. Use address whitelisting

-Address whitelisting is an underrated, yet very effective technique, for keeping your crypto secure.
+Address whitelisting is an underrated yet very effective technique for keeping your crypto secure.

 With address whitelisting, you can limit crypto withdrawals from a wallet or exchange to a set of pre-approved public addresses.
 These public addresses can be for wallets that belong to you, your friends, your family, or whoever else you regularly send crypto to.

 Establishing address whitelisting can prevent someone from withdrawing your funds to an unapproved address.
-This makes it very difficult for a hacker that’s gained access to your private keys or log-in information to steal your crypto.
+This makes it very difficult for a hacker who’s gained access to your private keys or log-in information to steal your crypto.

-A savvy hacker could try to add their own public address to your address whitelist by logging into your exchange account, but doing so usually requires a 3 to 7 day hold period.
+A savvy hacker could try to add their own public address to your address whitelist by logging into your exchange account, but doing so usually requires a 3 to 7-day hold period.
 During that hold period, you’d likely receive some sort of alert telling you that someone tried to add a new address to your account.
 If that happens, you can stop the crypto transfer before it’s too late.

 Note: KOHO product information and/or features may have been updated since this blog post was published.
 Please refer to our KOHO Plans page for our most up to date account information!